nest/nest-simulator/doc/guides/connection_management.rst

 default values of the chosen synapse model that can be inspected using ``nest.GetDefaults(synapse_model)``.

-All parameters can be either scalars, arrays or distributions (specified as a ``nest.Parameter``).
-One synapse dictionary can contain an arbitrary combination of parameter types, as long as they are in agreement with the chosen connection rule.
+All parameters can be either scalars, arrays or distributions.
+One synapse dictionary can
+contain an arbitrary combination of parameter types, as long as they are in agreement with the chosen connection rule.